HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 | `outcome`             | OPTIONAL    | object | [FHIR OperationOutcome] resulting from the message action. |
 {:.grid}

-All resources included in the response `resources` bundle SHALL contain a `location` value which matches the value specified in the request `location` field; however, if no value was provided in the request, the response bundle SHALL contain the *full* scratchpad contents.
+All resources included in the response `resources` Bundle SHALL contain a `location` value which matches the value specified in the request `location` field; however, if no value was provided in the request, the response bundle SHALL contain the *full* scratchpad contents.